wp-plugins/riddle-playful-content-on-the-go/readme.txt

 We require at least Wordpress version 3.0.1 and a connection to our servers at riddle.com to keep your system always up to date with the newest tests.

+= Which PHP version is required? =

+Currently we require at least 5.3.
+If you are using older versions please contact us for assistance.

 == Screenshots ==
 1. overview of riddle.com
 2. personality design